MOHAMEDZAYEDSCU/OBSIDIAN/CATReloaded/LV1/Git&Github.md

 >	- you can put `-s` in the end to show the hashed file value
 >---
 >- `git log`
->	- show the commit hashed value with the author and date of creation
+>	- show the last commit hashed value with the author and date of creation
 >---
 >- `git cat-file {attribute} {hashedvalue(first 4,5,... char of it would be enough)}`
 >>---